pleshakoff/blockchain-casino/README.md

 docker run --name bc-server --rm -p 8080:8080 --net casino-net pleshakoff/blockchain-casino-server:1.0.0 -e --blockchain.host=172.77.0.2 --blockchain.port=8545
 ```

 The server will try to deploy the contract at startup.
-It will happen as soon as mining starts.
+This happens as soon as mining starts.

 After the server finally starts, it will be possible to get the address of the smart contract http://localhost:8080/api/v1/address